SahilGubgotra/Hospital/README.md

 ## Screenshots

 ## HomePage
 Hospital Management System in mern stack.
-This system has a ‘Home’ page from where the patient & administrator can login into their accounts by toggling the tabs accordingly...
+This system has a 'Home' page from where the patient & administrator can login into their accounts by toggling the tabs accordingly...

 ![homepage](<Screenshot (4).png>)